globus/globus-timer-cli/pypi/README.md

 - `--name` is just for the user to track their own submissions, and does not need to be unique
 - `--interval`, for the job to re-run at, is in units of seconds
-- `--start-time` is optional, defaulting to the current time, and allowed formats are listed in `globus-timer job submit --help`
+- `--start` is optional, defaulting to the current time, and allowed formats are listed in `globus-timer job submit --help`
 - Instead of `--action-body` you can also give `--action-file` which should be a relative filepath to a file containing the same action body as JSON